pjkarlik/css-sprite-animatior/README.md

 # CSS Sprite Animator

-CSS `box-shadow` pixel animation editor using React 16.
-Using state to edit, design and create pixel animations.
+CSS `box-shadow` pixel animation editor using React 16, state/context to emulate redux.
+You can edit, design and create pixel animations, then export the json array out.
 I created this tool to model animations for Arduino/LED matrix displays.
-Props allow you to change dimentions, pixel size and palettes.
+Vars in the Store.js can allow you to change dimentions, pixel size and palettes. (some sizes are in CSS vars too - I know weird but working on it...)

-Each frame is saves as an 1D array, with each pixel in a continous _(x/y/color)_ object.
-That data is then turned into an inline CSS style which is applied to a DIV or other DOM element.
+Because of the limitations of Arduino I kept each frame as an 1D array, with each pixel saved as an _(x/y/color)_ object.
+That data is then turned into an inline CSS style which is applied to a DIV or other DOM element, or any other program you want.
+It's just a 2D coordinate and hex color.

 _example of a frame of animation_